HomeGet InvolvedJobs & Internships

 Interview & Professionalism Tips

-- Do Your Homework: Know the company’s mission, values, and recent work.
+• Do your homework: Know the organization’s mission, values, and recent work.

-- Ask Great Questions: Show curiosity—ask about growth, mentorship, or company culture.
+• Ask great questions: Show curiosity by asking about growth, mentorship, or team culture.